Dijana Radović

 Dijana Radović (Дијана Радовић; born 1 September 1989) is a Serbian politician.
-She has served in the National Assembly of Serbia since 2020 as a member of the Socialist Party of Serbia (Socijalistička partija Srbije, SPS).
+She has served in the Serbian national assembly since 2020 as a member of the Socialist Party of Serbia (SPS).

 Private career

 Radović is from Priboj.
-She has a degree in political science and has been active with the Socialist Youth of Serbia.
+She has a degree from the University of Belgrade Faculty of Political Sciences and has been active with the Socialist Youth of Serbia.

 Politician

-Municipal politics
+Early years in municipal politics (2012–16)

 Radović was given the sixth position on the SPS's electoral list for the Priboj municipal assembly in the 2012 Serbian local elections.
 The list won five seats; she was not immediately elected but received a mandate on 19 July 2012 as the replacement for another party member.
 She served for the term that followed and was for a time the SPS's assembly leader.

 She was promoted to the third position on the SPS list in the 2016 local elections and was re-elected when the list won four seats.
-She resigned her seat on 15 June 2016.
+She resigned her mandate on 15 June 2016.